 Long Quiet Highway: Waking Up in AmericaOpen Road Media #ad - From the high-school classroom where she first listened to the rain, Natalie Goldberg’s path is by turns illuminating, disciplined, heartbreaking, to her fifteen years as a student of Zen Buddhism, hilarious, and healing.
 A moving memoir of a journey of self-discovery through Zen BuddhismIn this autobiographical work, Natalie Goldberg takes us on a journey from her suburban childhood to her maturation as a writer.

-Long Quiet Highway: Waking Up in America #ad - Along the way she reflects on her life and work in prose that is both elegant and precise, reminding the reader of what it means to be fully alive.
+Along the way she reflects on her life and work in prose that is both elegant and precise, reminding the reader of what it means to be fully alive.
 This ebook features an illustrated biography of Natalie Goldberg, including rare photos and never-before-seen documents from the author’s personal collection.